Unicredit 2Q higher as bank continues reforms

 UniCredit says its second-quarter profits grew by 8 percent as the Italian bank pushes reforms aimed at raising capital and cutting costs.

-The bank, Italy's biggest by assets, on Tuesday reported net profit of 1 billion euros ($1.6 billion) in the period, compared with 945 billion euros in 2017.
+The bank, Italy's biggest by assets, on Tuesday reported net profit of 1 billion euros ($1.6 billion) in the period, compared with 945 million euros in 2017.

 Continue Reading Below

-Note: This story has been corrected to give last year's figure as 945 million, not billion.